psaikido/hugle.uk/pages/prose/Thesium/index.md

 People were essentially still nomads, adapted to think in terms of 'next winter' and 'when the baby is old enough', to manipulate wood, stone, fire.
 Each group lasted millenia and always had a central story around which they configured their lives.
-Their myth was their frame.
+Their mythos was their frame.
 When science really got going there was a break with these myths.
 At one and the same time humanity was freed of them and thrown into confusion.
 The overshoot of consumption tipped the planet's coping mechanisms over the edge.
 During the Great Death, as it